Emilio Insolera: Activism

 Insolera partnered with LISMedia and the Mason Perkins Deafness Fund to develop various media resources in sign language.
-Together with researchers Elena Radutzky and Mauro Mottinelli, he produced the first Italian Sign Language dictionary in digital format, which is now available on DVD and as an app.
+Together with researchers Elena Radutzky and Mauro Mottinelli, he produced the first Italian Sign Language dictionary in digital format, which is now available as an app.

-In 2025, Insolera launched the Deaf Movie Database, a site that “hosts information on a plethora of films and TV but is focused on elevating Deaf professionals, from actors and writers to directors and producers.”
+In 2025, Insolera launched the Deaf Movie Database.
+As Harrison Richlin from IndieWire explains, the DMDb is the world's first platform dedicated to cataloging films, television series, and media content that feature deaf actors, directors as well as professional deaf crews, sign language, and stories centered to deaf culture.”